 A.M.: Eight courses selected in consultation with advisor; expertise in one programming language; qualifying review; thesis in the form of an audio CD, an electronic performance, a work for DVD, an internet production, or an art/sound installation.
 Students entering the program without the A.M. earn that degree as part of their progress toward the Ph.D.
 We do not encourage applicants who seek the A.M. as a terminal degree.

 Ph.D.: In addition to the courses required for the A.M., five additional courses for a total of 13.
 Required courses include a minimum of four graduate-level seminars offered by the electronic music and multimedia program.
 After completion of all coursework in the third year, the candidate will take a three-hour oral preliminary examination.
 Passing the preliminary examination authorizes the candidate to proceed to the doctoral dissertation, which is completed during the fourth and fifth years.

-Admission requirements: Three or four examples of your best creative work required and must be sent to the Graduate School; examples can include music CDs, videos, DVDs, scores, CD-ROMs, websites, or other artwork.
-Please include brief notes about your work and anything else that may help guide in the evaluation process.
-A writing sample is not required.
+Admission requirements: Submit on online portfolio of three to four examples of your best creative work; examples can include music, videos, installations, performances, scores or any other creative work.
+Please include brief notes about each work and anything else that may help guide in the evaluation process.
+A writing sample is not required, but is optional.
 Candidates are evaluated primarily on their creative work.

 GRE General: Required